Samuel833/Chatter1/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Welcome To Chatter

+## What we offer here

+- Chatter provides a rich text editor, allowing users to create and publish content easily.
+- Users can write blog posts or any other content and add images or videos to enhance their content.
+- Chatter provides a personalized feed based on the user's interests and reading history, making it easier for users to discover new content.
+-  Users can also browse, search and filter for other user’s content.
+-  Users can explore different categories and tags to find content that interests them.
+-  Chatter provides social features like commenting and liking that allow users to interact with each other and engage in discussions.
+-   Users can see how many views, likes, and comments their content has received and how many users have bookmarked it
+-   User  can also change their password and update their profile

+Here's a link to the project [here](https://nextjs-chatter-teal.vercel.app)

+# ENJOY!